Unifying Team Development Environments with Docker Daemon Global Configuration

 • DNS: "dns": ["1.1.1.1", "8.8.8.8"]

-• Proxy, insecure registries, default network ranges, storage drivers
+• Proxy, insecure registry, default network range, storage driver, etc.

-If you’re still sprinkling the same options across docker-compose.yml files, it might be time to lift them into daemon.json.
+If you're constantly writing the same options in docker-compose.yml or docker run, it might be time to move them up to daemon.json.

 image of docker daemon json setting